sonyarianto/doitsu/README.md

 - **Can I deploy using Docker?** Yes, we will give the docker-compose sample later.
 - **Why another framework?
 Is Laravel or Symfony not enough?** Hmmmm, you know my motivation create this framework is just for fun and learn.
 So nothing can stop me to create something haha.
 - **Why the name is Doitsu?** Rian Cintiyo propose the name and I think that's very good name, so we continue with that.
 It's Japanese word that means Germany.
+- **What do you use for doing routing?** We use Symfony Routing component.
+- **What template engine do you use?** We use Twig template engine.

 ## License